harshad125/Raise-a-Voice-Backend/README.md

 ## Steps to follow to initialize the server

-First go the project directory and make sure that your current directory is server, and then run the following commands
+First go the project directory and make sure that your current directory is Raise-a-Voice, and then run the following commands

 ### 1. `npm install`